Table of Contents

 Can I see your lab reports (Certificate of Analysis or COAs)?

 You can find COAs for our products on our website.
-But the easiest way is to scan the Q-Code on the bottom of your product with a smart phone.
+But the easiest way is to scan the Q-Code on the side of your product with a smart phone.
 That product’s COA will then be displayed in your phone’s browser.

 Can I fail a drug test if I use your products?